ShahedSabab/hotel-reviews-sentiment-analysis/README.md

 > pickle.load('model_baseline.pkl')

-3) SOTA model: Please check the hotel_reviews_sentiment_sota.ipynb file for the detailed analysis.
+3) SOTA model: Please check the hotel_reviews_sentiment_SOTA(RoBERTa).ipynb file for the detailed analysis.
 The trained sota model can be found in the following link: https://drive.google.com/drive/folders/13jkm3cjuiEk-Y_vpnkgZYy4U33P-L5Gb?usp=sharing

 It can be loaded using the following command: